R300-AI/MTK-NeuronPilot-API-docker/README.md

 3. **Build and tag the Docker image.**

     Tag the Docker image with your Azure Container Registry name.
-For more details, you can refer to the **"Push to image" tutorial** at Container Registry's Portal.
+For more details, you can refer to the **"Push an image" tutorial** at Container Registry's Portal.

     ```bash
     docker tag neuronpilot-converter <registry_name>.azurecr.io/neuronpilot